tyronechen/SARS-CoV-2/README.md

 # SARS-CoV-2

 > **NOTE**: The pipeline API has changed since the original publication.
 To reproduce the results in the original COVID-19 paper, please use the specific version of the pipeline available on zenodo.
+Please refer to case study 3 for latest usage.

 > **NOTE**: The [main repository has been moved to github](https://github.com/tyronechen/SARS-CoV-2).
 It is [also mirrored on gitlab](https://gitlab.com/tyagilab/sars-cov-2) but please submit any issues to the main gitlab repository only.